-When you enrolled in CommuniCare Advantage ISNP, the enrollment form included the opportunity to select a PCP.
-If you did not have a preference for a PCP, then we assigned one to you that visits your nursing facility.
+When you enrolled in CommuniCare Advantage Sapphire HMO, the enrollment form included the opportunity to select a PCP from a list of in-network providers.
+If you did not have a preference for a PCP, then we assigned a PCP to you.